alesur/data-recovery-guides/vmware/RecoverVM.md

 it should now pass sucessfully

 Now at this point don't mount it to same HOST!
-Create new Virtual Machine and mount it to this disk to it to access the data.
+Create new Virtual Machine and mount this disk to it to, access the data latest data.

+Hope this helps :)